Pranaw154/Editex/README.md

 3. Adding various commands like cut, copy, paste and many more.
 4. Making the application cross platform (Currently the application runs only on Windows).
 And many more :)
+# Contribute
+If you want to contribute to this repository, Just Go Ahead! and CONTRIBUTE!!😀